machbarschaft/service-api-ng/terraform/README.md

 0. You must have terraform installed.
 1. Create a project in GCP console.
 It must be assigned to an organization and billing account.
 In our case the organization is 'machbarschaft.jetzt'
 2. Assign the role 'Owner' to `terraform@terraform-admin-machbarschaft.iam.gserviceaccount.com`
+3. Enable Identity Platform in GCP.
-3. Add Identity Provider email and switch templates to German.
+4. Add Identity Provider email, disable passwordless login and switch templates to German.
-4. Enhance existing domain list with API, dashboard and app domain.
+5. Enhance existing domain list with API, dashboard and app domain based on the environment.
-5. Create an initial admin account and modify firebase UID in database XML file
+6. Create an initial admin account and modify firebase UID in database XML file
+7. Copy project ID and apiKey from appplication setup details
+8. Set or replace project ID in terraforms secrets.auto.tfvars and in GitHub on organization level: PROJECT_ID_XXX
+9. Set or replace apiKey in GitHub on organization level: MAPS_API_KEY_XXX and FIREBASE_API_KEY_XXX

-## Prepare Initial Cloud Build
+## Prepare Initial Cloud Build (optional)

-The preparation of the initial cloud build avoids the failure of cloud run service in the consecutiove step.
+The preparation of the initial cloud build avoids the failure of cloud run service in the consecutiove step, which does not do any harm but provides possibly an unpleasant feeling.

 0. You must have GCP gcloud tools installed.
 1. Login to GCP by running `gcloud auth login`